kubeslice/gateway-sidecar/README.md

 ### Deploy in a Cluster

-Update the chart values file `yourvaluesfile.yaml` that you have previously created.
+Update a chart values file called `yourvaluesfile.yaml` that you have previously created.
 Refer to [values.yaml](https://github.com/kubeslice/charts/blob/master/charts/kubeslice-worker/values.yaml) to create `yourvaluesfiel.yaml` and update the gateway-sidecar image subsection to use the local image.

 From the sample: